-- 1. Route the cable from the inverter's AC OUTPUT to the AC electrical sub-panel (or outlets, if using the output breaker versions) through the other strain relief clamp.
-Tighten the strain relief clamp securely on the cable. - 2.
+- 1. Route the wires (hot, neutral, and ground) from the inverter's AC OUTPUT to the AC electrical sub-panel (or outlets, if using the output breaker versions) through the other strain relief clamp.
+Tighten the strain relief clamp securely on the wires. - 2.
 Connect the inverter's HOT 1 OUT (blue) wire to the sub-panel main breaker (or, to the hot connections on the outlets if using the output breaker versions) using field wiring leads.